Purpose

 verify push safety (`git status`, `git log`, `git rev-parse`,

 `git remote`, `git diff`).
-Every Bash invocation passes through the
+A Bash command the harness permission system

 manifests, branch context.
 Conspicuously absent: `Edit`, `Write`,